Implications of NICER for neutron star matter: the QHC21 equation of state: Introduction

-The inferred NICER radii provide clues to the properties of dense matter at baryon densities beyond nuclear saturation density $n_0$, and indicate the extent to which the central density of PSR J0740+6620 is high enough to contain quark matter.
-The relatively large radii, compared with earlier equations of state based on variational calculations of nuclear matter starting from empirical nuclear forces \citep{Akmal:1998cf,Togashi:2017mjp,Baym:2019iky}, imply that neutron star matter is relatively stiff up to $\sim$ 2-4 $n_0$, a result confirmed in the equations of state of \cite{Miller:2021qha} used to fit the data.
-The radii of $1.4M_\odot$ neutron stars, for which the central baryon density is $\sim$ 2-3$n_0$, contain information on nuclear descriptions for 1-3$n_0$.
-Furthermore, the lack of significant variation of the radii from $1.4M_\odot$ to $\sim 2.1M_\odot$ illuminates the properties of dense matter at densities $\gtrsim 3n_0$, and rules out substantial softening of matter (as would result from a strong first order phase transition) between 2-3$n_0$ and 4-5$n_0$ \citep{Drischler:2020fvz}; the radical shrinkage in the radius such softening would induce is incompatible with the new NICER data.
+Our aim in this paper is to delineate what the NICER measurements reveal about the microscopic properties of dense matter at baryon densities beyond nuclear saturation density $n_0$, and to translate this understanding into a physically motivated new equation of state of neutron star matter, QHC21.
+A key observation is that the effective lack of change of the radius as the mass increases from 1.4 to 2.08 $M_\odot$ strongly points to a very rapid growth of pressure with density in the range $\sim$ 2-4 $n_0$, a result confirmed in the equations of state of \cite{Miller:2021qha} used to fit the data.
+Such behavior is in contrast to the gradual decrease of radii of neutron stars of masses well below 1 $M_\odot$ as the mass increases, a consequence of the pressure in nuclear matter not strongly resisting the increasing gravity.
+The lack of significant variation of the radii from $1.4M_\odot$ to $\sim 2.1M_\odot$ rules out substantial softening of matter (as would result from a strong first order phase transition) between 2-3$n_0$ and 4-5$n_0$ \citep{Drischler:2020fvz}; the radical shrinkage in the radius such softening would induce is incompatible with the new NICER data.

-The radii inferred from NICER are about 0.7-0.8 km larger than those predicted by our earlier QHC19 equation of state \citep{Baym:2019iky}.
-There, for example, $R_{1.4} \simeq 11.6 $ km, a value essentially determined by the nuclear equation of state at densities in the range of 2$n_0$.
-Similarly, $2.1M_\odot$ neutron stars were predicted in QHC19 to have radii $\simeq$ 11.3-11.5 km.
-The challenge is how QHC can allow stiffer equations of state in order to yield such larger radii.
-The ways in which matter, up to $\sim$ 2-4 $n_0$, can be stiffer than in the QHC19 description include stiffening in the nucleonic regime and possible early onset of the transition to quark degrees of freedom.
-Indeed, the NICER data provide the first observational test of the relatively soft equation of states for neutron star matter obtained by microscopic variational calculations \citep{Akmal:1998cf,Togashi:2017mjp}.